TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/php/index.md

 } else {
     echo "Usage: please provide a string";
 }

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Php](https://sampleprograms.io/languages/php) was written by:
+Capitalize in [Php](https://sampleprograms.io/languages/php) was written by:

 - Dowayne Breedt
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 22:45:19.
-The solution was first committed on Oct 12 2019 20:02:21.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution